shapeoko/Docs/content/wiring_2.md

 * Heat shrink tubing (to secure ends of expandable braiding --- zip ties may be used instead)
 * 4-conductor wire (shielded, in addition to the 4 color-coded copper conductors there is a steel "drain wire" which may _optionally_ be connected to ground at the controller end, but should be trimmed off with the shielding at the motor end)

-You may either Zip tie the terminal blocks to the motor carriages or bolt them, if you bolt them you will also need:
+You may either use Zip ties, (or foam adhesive strips, or some other technique), or bolts to fasten the terminal blocks to the motor carriages --- if you bolt them you will also need:

 * M3 x 16mm SHCS x 6 pcs.
 * M3 flat washer x 12 pcs.